 Receiving the award was a great honour, Muraca responded.

-”I think when I decided that I wanted to take on a leadership role, I could have never imagined that I’d be in a position like this — being recognized by my peers, supported by my employer as well as my co-manager, and most importantly nominated by my employees.
+”I could have never imagined that I’d be in a position like this — being recognized by my peers, supported by my employer as well as my co-manager, and most importantly nominated by my employees.
 I don’t think it gets any better than that.”